 The grant recognizes that underserved populations vary from community to community, and all programs that seek to specifically address concerns in this area are eligible for consideration.

-The ALSC Library Service to Underserved Children and Their Caregivers Committee will select the winner of this award based on an application process.
+The ALSC Programs and Services Recongition Committee will select the winner of this award based on an application process.
 The committee will use a standardized weighted rubric that evaluates each project on innovation, impact, need, planning, outcomes, and sustainability.

 This grant requires two reports: a progress report due June 30 and a final report due on September 15.
 Pictures, anecdotes, and data are encouraged.
 Additionally, the grant recipient will be responsible for writing a blog post to be posted to the ALSC blog as part of the marketing cycle for the next round of the grant.